oktadev/okta-blog/_source/_posts/2023-01-24-jakartaee-auth0.md

 ---
 layout: blog_post
-title: "Open ID authentication with Jakarta EE 10 and Security 3.0"
+title: "OpenID authentication with Jakarta EE 10 and Security 3.0"
 author: andrew-hughes
 by: contractor
 communities: [java,security]
-description: "Use Jakarta EE 10 to build a secure Java web application using Open ID connect and Auth0."
+description: "Use Jakarta EE 10 to build a secure Java web application using OpenID connect and Auth0."
 tags: [java, jakartaee]
 tweets:
 - ""